A happy woman sits on a couch in her home.

 If you’ve ever applied for a credit card or personal loan, you may have wondered what factors go into approval.
 While many things may come into play when it comes to credit approval, one key factor is your creditworthiness.

 Creditworthiness boils down to how reliable you are when paying back the money you owe.
-Knowledge of creditworthiness is important for anyone using or planning to use a credit card.
-And to get the full picture of what creditworthiness is, you must first understand how credit works.
+To get the full picture of what creditworthiness is, you must first understand how credit works.

 How does credit work?

 Credit is a system that allows you to borrow money to pay for goods and services, on the condition that you repay the money later.
-Lenders want to be sure that you will pay back any money they loan you, and they assess this with your creditworthiness.
+Lenders want to be sure that you will pay back any money they loan you.
 Lenders may review your credit report, credit score, income, and current debts to figure out your creditworthiness.
 Responsible credit card habits are one way you can help build creditworthiness.

-If you’re new to credit (or need to rebuild your credit), the Discover it® Secured Credit Card helps you build your credit history with responsible use.1
+Are you new to credit or need to rebuild your credit?
+The Discover it® Secured Credit Card helps you build your credit history with responsible use.1

 Learn how the Discover it® Secured Credit Card can work for you.